HR leader

 Time to evaluate your EAP

-Employee Assistance Programs (EAPs) are once the gold standard for supporting employee mental health.
-But as workforce needs have evolved—and as mental health has become a top-tier business priority—the traditional EAP model hasn’t kept up.
+Employee Assistance Programs (EAPs) were once the gold standard for supporting employee mental health.
+But as workforce needs have evolved, and as mental health has become a top-tier business priority, the traditional EAP model hasn’t kept up.
+In a survey of 500+ HR professionals across five countries, Spring Health found that exactly half of all HR professionals are "very satisfied" with their EAP or mental health solution.
+But that also means another 50% are less than "very satisfied."
+What separates these groups?

 If your current EAP is underutilized, lacks transparency, or fails to deliver measurable outcomes, it’s time to ask: Is this solution still working for us?
 Or are we simply checking a box?